open-metadata/OpenMetadata/docs/README.md

 ## Connectors

 OpenMetadata provides connectors that enable you to perform metadata ingestion from a number of common database, dashboard, messaging, and pipeline services.
 With each release, we add additional connectors and the ingestion framework provides a structured and straightforward method for creating your own connectors.
-See the table below for a list of supported connectors.
+See the table below for a list of supported connectors...

 | A-H                                                         | I-M                                             | N-R                                                         | S-Z                                                           |
 | ----------------------------------------------------------- | ----------------------------------------------- | ----------------------------------------------------------- | ------------------------------------------------------------- |